-The bill requires the division of criminal justice to provide human trafficking training to law enforcement agencies and entities that provide services to human trafficking victims.
+The bill requires the division of criminal justice in the department of public safety (division) to provide human trafficking training to law enforcement agencies and entities that provide services to human trafficking victims.
 The training may include:

 - Train-the-trainer programs;